seanox/seanox-ai-nlp/seanox_ai_nlp/synthetics/README.md

 ## Processing Workflow

 1. __Input__: Structured data as a dictionary
+2. __Template Preprocessing__: Segments are resolved in the template logic
-2. __Template Filtering__: Templates are selected based on conditions
+3. __Template Filtering__: Templates are selected based on conditions
-3. __Template Selection__: One template is chosen randomly from the filtered set
+4. __Template Selection__: One template is chosen randomly from the filtered set
-4. __Rendering__: Jinja2 renders the template with inline annotations
+5. __Rendering__: Jinja2 renders the template with inline annotations
-5. __Entity Extraction__: Markers are parsed and converted to entity spans
+6. __Entity Extraction__: Markers are parsed and converted to entity spans
-6. __Span Detection__: Regex patterns are applied to extract additional spans
+7. __Span Detection__: Regex patterns are applied to extract additional spans
-7. __Output__: A `Synthetic` object is returned with all relevant metadata
+8. __Output__: A `Synthetic` object is returned with all relevant metadata

 # Sources & References